trustRootOrg/sdk/docs/attestation-flow.md

     - The `nostrPubkey` matches the one from the Autonomous Agent attestation.
   - If valid, Agent A proceeds to verify the approval’s authorization; otherwise, the interaction is rejected.

-### 3. Validate Agent Approval (Trusted Root or DAO)
+### 3. Validate Agent Approval (Trusted Attestor or DAO)
-- **Purpose**: Confirm the agent’s approval was authorized by a trusted root attestor (guardant period) or a DAO (post-guardant period).
+- **Purpose**: Confirm the agent’s approval was authorized by a trusted attestor (guardant period) or a DAO (post-guardant period).
 - **Schemas**:
-  - Trusted Root Agent Approval (`address attestor, string nostrPubkey, string approvalReason, uint64 validUntil`).
+  - Trusted Agent Approval (`address attestor, string nostrPubkey, string approvalReason, uint64 validUntil`).
   - DAO Agent Approval (`address daoAddress, string nostrPubkey, string approvalReason, uint64 validUntil, string proposalReference`).
 - **Steps**:
-  - Agent A determines whether to check Trusted Root (guardant period) or DAO (post-guardant period) approval.
+  - Agent A determines whether to check Trusted Attestor (guardant period) or DAO (post-guardant period) approval.
-  - **Trusted Root (Guardant Period)**:
+  - **Trusted (Guardant Period)**:
-    - Query the Trusted Root Agent Approval attestation by its UID.
+    - Query the Trusted Agent Approval attestation by its UID.
     - Verify the attestation is valid, not revoked, and not expired (`validUntil`).
     - Confirm the `attestor` matches the known trusted attestor address (e.g., `0xTrustedAttestorAddress`).
     - Ensure the `nostrPubkey` matches the Approved Agent List and Autonomous Agent attestations.
-    - No resolver contract is used, as the trusted root attestor is assumed secure.
+    - No resolver contract is used, as the trusted attestor is assumed secure.
   - **DAO (Post-Guardant Period)**:
     - Query the DAO Agent Approval attestation by its UID.
     - Verify the attestation is valid, not revoked, and not expired (`validUntil`).
     - Confirm the `daoAddress` matches the DAO’s multisig or governance contract address (e.g., `0xDAOMultisigAddress`).
     - Ensure the `nostrPubkey` matches the Approved Agent List and Autonomous Agent attestations.
     - The `ApprovalResolver` contract ensures the attestation was created by the `daoAddress`.
-  - If valid, proceed to proposal validation (DAO only) or audited code verification (Trusted Root); otherwise, reject.
+  - If valid, proceed to proposal validation (DAO only) or audited code verification (Trusted Auditor); otherwise, reject.

 ### 4. Validate DAO Agent Proposal (DAO Only, Post-Guardant Period)
 - **Purpose**: Confirm the DAO’s approval is backed by a legitimate governance proposal.